Frequently Asked Questions

 How are admissions arranged?
 Are they based on proximity to the Academy?

 The Academy will be a local school serving the local community and will adopt the Royal Borough of Kensington and Chelsea’s admissions criteria.
-There is no selection by ability, gender or religion.
 Admissions are based on locality – an admissions priority area exists as part of the admissions criteria.
 This does not exclude parents outside the area but ensures it is first and foremost a neighbourhood school.
 The postcodes included within the priority areas are W10, W11, W12, W14 and a small area of W2.

 How is the Academy able to deliver a full sports curriculum?